-Even though I’ve been living in Northern Norway for years, it took me so long to visit Svalbard is that it felt so remote.
-And I mean, it is.
-I visited Spitsbergen, the main island of Svalbard, and it turns out Spitsbergen travel is actually easier than I thought, especially if you’re already in Norway.
+Even though I’ve been living in Northern Norway for years, it took me quite a long time to visit Svalbard.
+I finally visited Spitsbergen, the main island of Svalbard, and it turns out Spitsbergen travel is actually easier than I thought, especially if you’re already in Norway.
 I definitely want to go back again (and again and again) soon.

 It was also fun to visit Svalbard, right after visiting the Falkland Islands – both remote island archipelagos on opposite ends of the earth.
 But while I’d say both make equally exciting destinations, planning a trip to Svalbard is a whole lot easier than planning a trip to the Falklands.

 Several years ago LC wrote a guest post about her trip to Svalbard in October, which sounded remarkably different from my trip in December.
 Now I’ll just have to return in the spring and summer to give you the full picture of the best time to visit Spitsbergen.
 For now I can at least say that winter in Svalbard is magical.

 And here are my tips for making your winter trip to Svalbard amazing: